piqnt/stage.js/README.md

 ```

 #### Positioning
-When positioning, *handle* point on self is positioned at *offset* distance from *align* point on parent.
+When positioning, *handle* point on self is positioned at *offset* distance from *align* point on the parent.
-Handle and align are defined as ratio of width/height, 0 is top/left and 1 is bottom/right.
+Handle and align are defined as a ratio of width/height, 0 is top/left and 1 is bottom/right.
-Handle defaults to align value when it is not specified.
+Handle defaults to the align value when it is not specified.

 ```javascript
 node.pin({